Ipstenu/dreamspeed/readme.txt

 <strong>How can I check if an image is uploaded?</strong>

-Go to the Media Library.
+Go to the Media Library and change to the list view.
 There's a column called 'CDN' and that will have a checkmark if it's uploaded.

 <strong>Do I have to edit my posts to use the new URLs?</strong>

-Generally no. The Migrate Existing Files features will edit the posts for you.
+Generally no. The Migrate Existing Files features should edit the posts for you.

 <strong>It <em>edits</em> my posts?
 Why not use a filter?</strong?>